Key to the Entries

 Former name(s): If a pub was on the same physical site as a more recent incarnation, I've noted this in square brackets (as "[same site]").
 There may be a gap between when the pub on the same site was there and when the current premises started trading as a pub, in which case this should be reflected in the 'Dates open' field.
 There is a certain amount of fluidity in pub names as to whether they include 'Arms', 'Tavern', et al., as part of the name.
 For current pubs, I've tried to use what's written on the pub, but the name can differ in historical records, and the pub itself may even use slightly different versions of the name in different places (on the pub, on the sign, on the website, in written and spoken references, etc.).

 Former address: Street names may change over time.
 When a pub is on a corner site, it can sometimes be listed with the name of the intersecting street, meaning it shows up with more than one address at any given time (and if both streets have changed names once or twice, that can create further confusion).
 Premises may expand into neighbouring properties, or they may move entirely.
-In this last case I have noted "[different]" next to a former address, to indicate it was in a physically different location, and have tried to include in the notes where the former site was in relation to the most recent one.
+In this last case I have noted "[different site]" next to a former address, to indicate it was in a physically different location, and have tried to include in the notes where the former site was in relation to the most recent one.
 The years in brackets indicate a date (usually the most recent) I have found for when a former address was used.
+If it says "pre-[year]" that means the street was renamed in that year.

 Dates open: I have also included information where I can about the dates pubs were open, though I still have much work to do here.
 Where dates are in [square brackets] they refer to the earliest or latest attested date I can find (the actual date of opening/closing may differ widely in these cases, so DO NOT take these as the date the pub actually opened or closed).
-These dates are often taken from the invaluable Pubs History website (formerly Dead Pubs; see home page for links), from census records, from Ordnance Survey maps, or from write-ups in various history and pub listings books.
-Some may be taken from the pubs' own websites, and in all cases, dates should be taken as approximate rather than exact.
+These dates are often taken from the invaluable Pubs History website, from census returns, from Ordnance Survey maps, or from write-ups in various history and pub listings books.
+Some may be taken from the pubs' own websites, and in most cases dates should be taken as approximate rather than exact.

 Good Beer Guide: Years that this pub has been in CAMRA's Good Beer Guide, along with a note in square brackets if it was under a former name.

 Owner: The names of the breweries or companies owning a premises over time, where I have discovered this information.
 Changes in pub ownership (especially for modern PubCos) can be labyrinthine and are often not well publicised, though breweries tend to put their livery on the pub.
-I do not always keep this fastidiously up to date.
+I do not always keep this information fastidiously up to date, and there may be some historical inaccuracies in the names used by breweries and pubcos.

 Links: Links to the main sources of information for reviews and listings.
-The key ones are the Randomness Guide to London, WhatPub (CAMRA's site), Pubs Galore, Beer In The Evening and, for historical information, Pubs History (formerly Dead Pubs).
+The key one I use is Pubs History (formerly Dead Pubs, for detailed genealogical information).
+Sites for modern reviews and comments include the Randomness Guide to London, WhatPub (CAMRA's site), Pubs Galore and Beer In The Evening.

-Sources: Under the cut, I have tried to indicate here where my information comes from, and sometimes it is abbreviated.
-Some common abbreviations I've used include OS (Ordnance Survey map + year) and PO (Post Office and other similar directories + year), as well as the update numbers from CAMRA's bi-monthly London Drinker magazine, which has useful numbered updates (thus "London Drinker Uxxx" or "WPxx", which is the new series of updates from their WhatPub site).
+Sources: Under the cut, I have tried to indicate which sources my information comes from.
+Some common abbreviations I've used include OS (Ordnance Survey map + year) and PO (Post Office and other similar directories + year), as well as the update numbers from CAMRA's bi-monthly London Drinker magazine, which has useful numbered updates (thus "London Drinker Uxxx" or "WPxx", which is the new series of updates derived from their WhatPub site).
 Where my information comes from personal observation, I've used my own initials (EM), or if it has come from an e-mail to me I've noted that as well (Tris is a particularly excellent source of information to me; thanks Tris!).
 If a premises is listed in the Census records, I've included the name of the publican/beer house keeper in square brackets, though full information will be at the Pubs History site.

 References: These are mainly to archive documents in the National Archives, and use the archive codes found on that site.